JouseLovic/Tienda/README.md

     -Allows updating the id without any kind of error.

     -Warns if when entering the gender of the product, it is incorrect or if you are trying to force the creation of a product with invalid data.

     -Simple navigation by keys (up, down) through the table, without always needing the mouse.

     -Search for products that fit the filter that we have chosen for the table.

---In entrances
+-In entrances

     -Recognizes if a product exists or not.
 If it does, it will ask the user if what he wants is to add the quantity of a product to its stock.
     If you press "Yes", it will create a simple and new record, where it will say the amount that entered and in inventory the amount that we entered will have been added.

     -Blocks any invoice that is repeated.